LadyYang/automated_scripts/README.md

-# AUTO_INSTALL_LAMP
-The role of this shell script is to automate the deployment of the LAMP environment !
+# Here are the scripts to automate the installation of Linux operations !

- 2017/11/3 Upload LAMP code !